corbinheist/champions-of-trevail/content/campaign/campaign-summary.md

 ## Factions

 > The players as a group are all members of, or associated with, This will be a major part of session-0...
+Here are a few ideas...

 - Knightly Orders
 - The Assembly and Machinations of the Crown